MA Economic History

 You will also choose courses in Economics and a range of option courses outside your primary subjects.

 Year 2 history courses will give you the opportunity to broaden your geographical focus beyond Britain and Europe and will introduce you to more advanced conceptual and theoretical approaches.

 As in Year 1, history courses offer broad surveys that are designed to prepare you for more specialised study in Years 3 and 4.
 You will take two courses related to your specialisation in economic and social history.

 You will also take an economics theory course, if not taken in Year 1, or outside course(s) and choose one course from options in economic and social history, history and social science and one further outside course.

-You will also study courses from a wide range of specialist option courses in economic history and one further specialist option course in economic and social history or economics.
+You will also study courses from a wide range of specialised elective courses in economic history and one further specialised elective courses in economic and social history or economics.

 You will also engage in independent research to produce an honours dissertation in economic history on a topic substantially of your own devising.